g6123/mkdocs-yaarg-plugin/README.md

 `yaarg`'s default Python generator does not depend on any runtime data.
 Executing Python code to build a documentation is simply unnecessary, slow and potentially dangerous.

-Instead, `yaarg` directly reads and parses Python code to find docstrings and type annotations.
-It is powered by [Parso](https://parso.readthedocs.io/en/latest/), which has been battle-tested by VSCode.

 As a general API reference generator:

 - Language agnostic